deyemiobaa/medibook-ui/README.md

 # Book an appointment Front-end

-The Project we are going to build is for Final Capstone Project.
-Doctor Appointment frontend is react frontend application for scheduling doctor appointments.Users need to sign up or sign in to access application.
+This project is our Final Capstone Project.
+It's a Doctor appointment scheduling app.
+Built with a React frontend and Rails backend.
+Users need to sign up or sign in to access the application.

 The credits of the website design goes to [Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).